H$_2$ and CO$_2$ Network Strategies for the European Energy System: Introduction

-We analyze how the deployment of carbon and hydrogen networks affects different decarbonization strategies in the scenarios and how investments in none or only one of the transport technologies lead to inefficient market layouts.
-We do this by focusing first on a net-zero \carbon{} emissions target while limiting carbon sequestration to 200~Mt/a.
+We analyze how the option to deploy carbon and hydrogen networks affects different decarbonization strategies in the scenarios and how investments in none or only one of the transport technologies lead to inefficient infrastructure layouts.
+Initially, we focus on a net-zero carbon emissions target, limiting carbon sequestration to 200~Mt/a.
+This constraint ensures that carbon sequestration is reserved for the hardest-to-abate emissions, while avoiding reliance on sequestration where other mitigation options are feasible.
 We give a detailed description of the different technological and geographical impacts of the transportation systems.
-Subsequently, our analysis demonstrates the extent to which different deployment strategies remain robust under a tightened net \carbon{} removal target.
+Subsequently, our analysis demonstrates the extent to which different deployment strategies remain robust under a tightened target with net \carbon{} removal.